Javascript Scenario

 • The Javascript code is executed

-• If the javascript code return something - it's stored and available in API response result.browser_data.js_scenario.steps, all "execute" step have a result entry.
+• If the javascript code returns a value - it's stored and available in API response result.browser_data.js_scenario.steps.
+Note that each "execute" step has a result entry.

 Parameters

-• script:string Script to execute, it can return serializable value
+• script:string Script to execute.
+It can return a serializable value

 • timeout:int Timeout to wait after the script execution have started - expressed in millisecond